The Best Home Security Systems in Seattle

 You know the name, you’ve seen the signs — and therein lies ADT’s power.
 ADT’s been around for over 100 years, and provides home security for millions more people than any other provider out there.
 It’s tough to beat that notoriety when it comes to deterring break ins.

 Despite being an established corporate giant, we were pleasantly surprised by the level of care we received from customer service and the features ADT’s services offer.
 Customers can opt for the standard tech (video cameras, etc.), or customize their package of gadgets and services to fit their needs.
 If you want to go heavy on home automation, for example, you can opt for settings that’ll trigger different reactions based on if there’s a fire versus another type of emergency.
+Just be aware that those features are only available at the top two service (and pricing) tiers.
 At a more basic level, a big plus for most testers was the ability to remotely choose whether or not to call the police after an alarm is tripped.

 Seattle is the birthplace of tech giants Amazon and Microsoft, and home to thousands of techies that keep those companies’ engines running.
 Home automation is a natural fit in the city, and an asset in home security.
-Out of all the providers we analyzed, Vivint was the most impressive when it came to seamless integration of cutting-edge features and usable technology.
+Vivint's tech is truly best-in-class, and we were impressed by its seamless integration of cutting-edge features and usable technology.

 The only part of the Vivint experience that wasn’t automated was installation — that’s left to the company’s courteous, knowledgeable professionals.
 Our tester felt that the pro who installed his Vivint system was polite, timely, and honest (even reducing his bill after realizing they didn’t need to install one camera).